autobotcoop/autobotcoop/WOTR/builds.md

 #### Notes
 * Position her at the REAR of the Formation
 ### Seelah

 #### Stats
 All to CHA
 #### Feats and Classes
 Paladin to 20
-* 3: Combat Reflexes Mercy - Fatigued
+* 3: Combat Reflexes
 * 5: Power Attack or (Unfair)Weapon Focus > Scimitar or Longsword // Animal Companion > Horse
-* 6: Mercy - Diseased
 * 7: Outflank
-* 9: Improved Critical > Scimitar or Longsword // Mercy - Confused
+* 9: Improved Critical > Scimitar or Longsword
 * 11: Weapon Focus > Scimitar or Longsword or Power Attack
-* 12: Mercy - Cursed
 * 13: Dazzling Display
-* 15: Shatter Defenses // Mercy - Stunned or Staggered
+* 15: Shatter Defenses
 * 17: Improved Initiative
-* 18: Mercy - Staggered or Any
+* 18: Mercy -
 * 19: Blind Fight

-Mythic:

-01: Leading Strike or Last Stand
-02: Extra Mythic Ability > Ever Ready
-03: Inspirational Leader
-04: Improved Critical (Mythic) > Scimitar or Longsword
-05: Mythical Beast or Abundant Casting or Abundant Smite or Mythic Charge (if Skald in Party)
-06: Power Attack (Mythic)
-07: Mythic Charge (if Skald in Party or Abundant Casting or Abundant Smite or Always a Chance (if not Trickster) or Thundering Blows or Last Stand
-08: Improved Initiative (mythic)
-09: Last Stand or Any of the "or" options from before
-10: Any or Flawless Attacks or Weapon Specialication (Mythic) or Weapon Focus (Mythic) if Multiclassed

-Recommended Spells:

-01: Veil of Heaven / Veil of Positive Energy / Bless Weapon / Divine Favor
-02: Aura of Greater Courage / Bestow Grace
-03: Any / Greater Magic Weapon
-04: Eaglesoul / Holy Sword

-Gear:

-Neck: Amulet of Combat Awareness
-Chest: Chainmail of Comradery or Mithral Plate or Mithral Full Plate or Any
-Shirt: Cloth of Heavy Fortification
-Belt: STR + CON > Physical Perfection
-Gloves: Dashing Cavalier's Glove or or Star Embroidered Gloves or Fencer's Gift if Fighter Dip
-Boots: Boots of Freest Rein
-Helmet: +CHA > Hat of the Bitter End
-Goggles: Broken Trickster
-Cloak: Call to Violence
-Ring 1: Clemency of Shadows
-Ring 2: Righteous Crusader's Ring
-Bracer: Bracers of Breaching or Righteous Exorcist's Bracers

-Weapon - Scimitar: Dawnflower's
-Weapon - Longsword: Radiance
-Weapon - Before Mount: Glaive

-Quick Slot: Old Grimoire, Aroden's Wrath, Support Scrolls (Heal, Heal, Mass, Resurrection, Raise Dead, Restoration, Lesser and Greater)

-Lann
-Level 2 - Demonslayer
-Level 3 - Demonslayer - Deadly Aim (Or Improved Initiative, Unfair difficulty), Bonus Feat - Precise Shot Level 4 - Demonslayer - +1 DEX, Favored Terrain: Urban Level 5 - Demonslayer - Pet - (Wolf/Dog best), Feat - Boon Companion (after selecting pet first, unable to pick boon until you do.)
+#### Mythic Path
+* 1: Leading Strike or Last Stand
+* 2: Extra Mythic Ability > Ever Ready
+* 3: Inspirational Leader
+* 4: Improved Critical (Mythic) > Scimitar or Longsword
+* 5: Mythical Beast or Abundant Casting or Abundant Smite or Mythic Charge (if Skald in Party)
+* 6: Power Attack (Mythic)
+* 7: Mythic Charge (if Skald in Party or Abundant Casting or Abundant Smite or Always a Chance (if not Trickster) or Thundering Blows or Last Stand
+* 8: Improved Initiative (mythic)
+* 9: Last Stand or Any of the "or" options from before
+* 10: Any or Flawless Attacks or Weapon Specialication (Mythic) or Weapon Focus (Mythic) if Multiclassed
+#### Mercies
+* 3: Fatigued
+* 6: Diseased
+* 7: Confused
+* 12: Cursed
+* 15: Stunned or Staggered
+* 18: Staggered or Any
+#### Spells:
+* 01: Veil of Heaven / Veil of Positive Energy / Bless Weapon / Divine Favor
+* 02: Aura of Greater Courage / Bestow Grace
+* 03: Any / Greater Magic Weapon
+* 04: Eaglesoul / Holy Sword
+#### Gear:
+* Neck: Amulet of Combat Awareness
+* Chest: Chainmail of Comradery or Mithral Plate or Mithral Full Plate or Any
+* Shirt: Cloth of Heavy Fortification
+* Belt: STR + CON > Physical Perfection
+* Gloves: Dashing Cavalier's Glove or or Star Embroidered Gloves or Fencer's Gift if Fighter Dip
+* Boots: Boots of Freest Rein
+* Helmet: +CHA > Hat of the Bitter End
+* Goggles: Broken Trickster
+* Cloak: Call to Violence
+* Ring 1: Clemency of Shadows
+* Ring 2: Righteous Crusader's Ring
+* Bracer: Bracers of Breaching or Righteous Exorcist's Bracers
+* Weapon - Scimitar: Dawnflower's
+* Weapon - Longsword: Radiance
+* Weapon - Before Mount: Glaive
+* Quick Slot: Old Grimoire, Aroden's Wrath, Support Scrolls (Heal, Heal, Mass, Resurrection, Raise Dead, Restoration, Lesser and Greater)
+### Lann
+#### Feats and Classes
+* 2: Demonslayer
+* 3:  Deadly Aim (Or Improved Initiative, Unfair difficulty), Bonus Feat - Precise Shot Demonslayer - +1 DEX, Favored Terrain: Urban
+Level 5 - Demonslayer - Pet - (Wolf/Dog best), Feat - Boon Companion (after selecting pet first, unable to pick boon until you do.)
 Level 6 - Demonslayer -
 Level 7 - Demonslayer - Outflank, Point Blank Master - Longbow